Home » Insights » How To Make a Joke Machine with an AWS IoT Button

 This application of an IoT button is pretty innocuous.
 You can configure the button to do almost anything … with the limitation of only one input: a button press.

-So whether you want to set it to order everything in your favourites list on Amazon (or any other store), send romantic messages to someone special, or be ready to call an emergency service with a prerecorded message, IoT buttons are a versatile and fun way to excercise your (or your teams’) coding skills!
+So, whether you want to set it to order everything in your favourites list on Amazon (or any other store), send romantic messages to someone special, or be ready to call an emergency service with a prerecorded message, IoT buttons are a versatile and fun way to exercise your (or your team’s) coding skills!

 What’s that?
-You want to see the code we wrote for this?
+Would you like to see the code we wrote for this?

 'use strict';